Currents of Change: Electrification’s Impact on the Utility Supply Chain

-Utility companies are stepping up to the challenges of electrification with innovative technologies and stronger supplier partnerships.
-But with growing demand for electricity across industries—from AI computing centers to electric vehicles (EVs)—how is your organization planning to adapt its supply chain operations?
+Utility companies are stepping up to the challenges of electrification with new technologies and stronger supplier partnerships.
+Yet with electricity demand growing across industries—from AI data centers to electric vehicles (EVs)—how is your organization preparing its supply chain for what’s next?

-In our latest insights, Currents of Change: Electrification’s impact on the utility supply chain, we dive deep into the global shift toward electrification, exploring its profound implications for utility supply chains and the strategies utilities must adopt to ensure they are prepared for this new era.
+In our latest insights, Currents of Change: Electrification’s impact on the utility supply chain, we explore the global shift toward electrification, its impact on utility supply chains, and the strategies utilities can use to stay ahead.

 The growing demand for electrification